 - Past Recognition Scholars

-The Odegaard Award was established in April of 1973 to honor a member of our community whose leadership sustains former President Odegaard’s distinguished work (1958-1973) on behalf of diversity at the University of Washington and citizens of the state.
+The Charles E. Odegaard Award was established in April of 1973 to honor a member of our community whose leadership sustains the former University of Washington President’s distinguished work (1958-1973) on behalf of diversity at the UW and citizens of the state.
 It is the only University and community selected award and is regarded as the highest achievement in diversity at the University.